Types of Filters

 Simple Filters

 You use simple filters to quickly filter data in a table.
 To use a simple filter, you click the header of the column to which you want to apply the filter and specify a condition for the column.
-This causes the system to display only the table rows for which this column meets the selected condition, as shown in the screenshot below.
+This causes the system to display only the table rows for which this column meets the selected condition, as shown below.
 You can then sort the data to best meet your information needs.

 Figure 1.
 A simple filter